Sony PVM-4300: Obscurity and conservation

 Following its release in the late 1980s, photographic and documentary evidence of the monitor began to dry up, which, in addition to its limited release, gained it a somewhat legendary status among enthusiasts of CRT monitors.

-In October 2022, American hardware modder Shank of the Shank Mods YouTube channel tracked down a functional PVM-4300, one of the last, in the second-floor waiting room of Chikuma Soba, a soba noodle restaurant in Osaka, Japan.
-The location was to close permanently for demolition only days after Shank's discovery.
-Shank, with the help of another person and a company involved in shipping of industrial equipment, arranged for the monitor to be shipped to the United States.
-It was thoroughly tested and serviced upon arrival.
+In October 2022, American hardware modder and YouTuber Shank Mods tracked down a functional PVM-4300, one of the last, in the second-floor waiting room of Chikuma Soba, a soba noodle restaurant in Osaka, Japan.
+The location was due to close permanently for demolition only days after this discovery.
+Shank, with the help of a local and a heavy machinery freight company, arranged for the monitor to be shipped to the United States.
+Upon arrival, it was thoroughly tested, serviced and studied by enthusiasts.